Home - CRAASH

-CRAASH is a 10 session program over 12 weeks that facilitates the acceleration of healthcare innovations emerging from academic labs or start-ups into commercialization and clinical practice.
+CRAASH is a 12 week program that facilitates the acceleration of healthcare innovations emerging from academic labs or start-ups into commercialization and clinical practice.
 It is delivered by industry veterans working in close collaboration with project team members.
-It blends the decades of experience from CIMIT's pioneering work facilitating innovations and innovators with programs including the Coulter Foundation C3i Program and the NSF I-Corps Program as well as university based curricula from MIT, Yale, and others to deliver a program that addresses the unique challenges in healthcare commercialization.
-Teams are comprised of at least three roles: clinical lead, technical lead and entrepreneurial lead.
-They are expected to put in 40hrs/week collectively while keeping their "day-jobs"
+It blends the decades of experience from CIMIT's pioneering work facilitating innovations and innovators with programs including the Coulter Foundation C3i Program and the NSF I-Corps Program as well as others to deliver a program that addresses the unique challenges in healthcare commercialization.
+Teams are comprised of at least three roles: a clinical lead, technical lead, and entrepreneurial lead.
+They are expected to put in 40hrs/week collectively while keeping their "day-jobs."

 The program gets teams out of the comfort zone of their day-day work to conduct discovery interviews across key stakeholders to understand needs and test business related hypotheses, develop and validate value propositions and business models, define "De-Risking" questions and experiments, and create pitches to target funders.
 Emphasis is placed on getting out of the building to talk with stakeholders to understand their needs, the problems to be solved/"jobs to be done" and buying dynamics.
-Each week, teams complete assignments with the help of an experienced entrepreneur and presents to the full panel with diverse expertise to articulate and defending findings and engage in frank discussions to get feedback.
+Each week, teams complete assignments with the help of experienced entrepreneurs to build a sustainable business model.
+They present to a panel of entrepreneurs with diverse expertise to articulate and defending findings and engage in frank discussions to get feedback.

 Weekly activities include interviewing stakeholders and completing assignments and take about 40 hours in total per team, representing a significant effort on the part of team members.
 However, this intense "intervention" by experienced HealthTech executives saves teams considerable time overall and accelerates time to market (or deciding that they do not have a viable business - no a desired outcome, but better to find-out as soon as possible!)